SuitIThub/SuitIThub/README.md

 ## Interested in Collaborating?
 If you're interested in collaborating or have any exciting projects in mind, please don't hesitate to reach out.
 I'm open to opportunities and eager to connect with fellow developers.
+I’m currently especially interested in frontend tools, indie game development, and data-driven web apps.
+But I'm open to explore other projects as well.

 ## Let's Connect
 Connect with me on LinkedIn or follow me on Twitter to stay updated on my latest projects and GitHub contributions!